stellarwp/shepherd/docs/testing.md

 # Testing Guide

-Pigeon includes a comprehensive testing framework with 46+ PHP tests and JavaScript component tests.
+Shepherd includes a comprehensive testing framework with 46+ PHP tests and JavaScript component tests.
 This guide covers how to run tests, write new tests, and understand the testing patterns.

 ## Test Structure Overview

-Pigeon uses multiple testing approaches for complete coverage:
+Shepherd uses multiple testing approaches for complete coverage:

 ```
 tests/